 So, when you are shopping for an urn, you can rest assured that time is – usually – not a factor.
 Choosing a cremation urn is a deeply personal task, and there are an ever-growing number of options.
 It’s important that this decision, when possible, not be made lightly or quickly.
 This is one reason why more and more people today are choosing their own urns – sometimes even while they are in middle age – and even displaying them in their homes for years before their death; doing that can be a great service to family members.
 (We have been careful to note that time is “usually” not a factor in urn selection: one case in which time can be a factor occurs when an urn has not been pre-selected but family members want to have an urn on display during a traditional memorial service a few days after the death.
 Pre-purchased urns can certainly help with this scenario.)

-After you have decided on a price range, you should make sure your urn choice is suitable for the display method.
+After you have decided on a price range and the needed capacity, you should make sure your urn choice is suitable for the display method.
 If you intend to permanently display the urn in a climate controlled environment, then almost any one would be a good choice.
 If you intend to eventually bury the urn or display it outdoors, however, you will probably need a marble urn or a metal urn (brass urns are typically not recommended for burial, however).
+Some families decide they would like to incorporate the final vessel into the memorial service, for which there are several urns for funerals available.
 It should be noted that any urn will be suitable for burial if it is encased in an urn vault which cost $100 to $420 depending upon the style and materials.
 Some families include the urn vault as part of a burial ceremony and, therefore, require a more elegantly designed vault than those who place the urn in a simple-looking vault after any memorial services.

-No one relishes the idea of shopping for an urn, of course, but the selection and pricing available from today’s memorial industry can make selecting the perfect urn a pleasant, maybe even uplifting, experience for your entire family.
+No one relishes the idea of shopping for an urn, of course, but the selection and pricing available from today’s memorial industry can make selecting the perfect urn a pleasant, maybe even uplifting, experience for family who may still be grieving.